This post may contain affiliate links. For more information, read my disclosure policy.

 • Sugar: This recipe uses granulated sugar.
 I wouldn’t substitute brown sugar; they’re soft enough by design and brown sugar might make them too soft.

-• Vinegar: the SECRET to soft and chewy gingerbread cookies!
-This activates the baking soda to keep them nice and soft.
+• Baking Soda works with the Vinegar to be the SECRET to soft and chewy gingerbread cookies!
+The acid activates the baking soda to keep them nice and soft.
 Substitute lemon juice if you don’t have white vinegar.

 • Flour: All-purpose flour, be sure to spoon and level it into the measuring cup.

-• Spices: A teaspoon ground cinnamon, 2 teaspoons ground ginger and a teaspoon ground cloves.
+• Spices: Ground cinnamon, Ground ginger and ground cloves.

-3. Add Flour: Mix in flour, 1 cup at a time, until dough forms.
+2. Mix in flour, 1 cup at a time, until dough forms.
 Divide dough into two or three sections (depending on how much space you have for rolling out).
+Separate the dough into halves or thirds and place between wax paper sheets to roll out.
+The dough needs to chill at least one hour.

 I roll out my cookie dough before I chill it – between sheets of parchment paper or wax paper – making it easier to roll and removing the mess of using a lightly floured surface.

-2. Chill the dough: Once you’ve rolled out your cookie dough between the sheets of parchment, cover with plastic wrap and chill it until it’s firm.
+• Chill the dough: Once you’ve rolled out your cookie dough between the sheets of parchment, cover with plastic wrap and chill it until it’s firm before using cookie cutters to cut cookies.

 Royal Icing Recipe

 Once cooled, I make a simple royal icing to decorate with.
-You can definitely use regular sugar cookie frosting, but I love making a simple royal icing.
+You can definitely use regular sugar cookie frosting or buttercream frosting for cookies, but I love making a simple royal icing.
 Royal icing comes together fast and dries hard, so you can stack the cookies for giving.

 1. Whisk the powdered sugar and meringue powder.